 The Crusader Farmhouse

-We walked along the water canal and reached The Crusader Farmhouse.
+We walked along the water canal to the Crusader Farmhouse.

 This farmhouse was built during the Crusader period (1140 – 1160).
 It is one of the buildings constructed along the road to Jerusalem, and members of the Hospitalier family owned it.

 Look at the thickness of the walls:

 In the inner courtyard.
 The second and the third floors.

 We exited The Crusader Farmhouse and followed the sign (next to the bridge) to the lookout trail.

 The lookout trail takes you a little into the mountain, but you do not see much because of the trees.

 After about a five-minute walk, we returned to the parking (located near the entrance to Ein Hemed National Park).
 And since it was time for brunch, we had a small picnic.

 That perfectly sums up Ein Hemed.
 It is a lovely shaded park with water and grass that allows kids to explore and have fun.
 Thus, it is the perfect place to have a family picnic in the Jerusalem area.
-Moreover, you can combine a visit to Ein Hemed with nearby attractions for a half-day or a full-day trip.
-That is what we did.
+Alternatively, you can combine a visit to Ein Hemed with nearby attractions for a half-day or a full-day trip.
+That is what we did on one of our visits.
 After having brunch at Ein Hemed, we continued to Castel.

 Have you ever been to Ein Hemed National Park?
 Tell us in the comments below.

 That’s all for today, and I’ll see you in future travels!

-For nearby attractions, browse the map at the top of this post or check Jerusalem.
+For nearby attractions, browse the interactive map above or see Jerusalem.

 Additional ResourcesHere are several resources that I created to help travelers: